LaVivien/ChutesAndLadders/README.md

 ## Assighment

-In Java, code a simulation of the classic children’s game “Chutes And Ladders.”
+In Java, code a simulation of the classic children’s game [Chutes And Ladders](https://en.wikipedia.org/wiki/Snakes_and_Ladders).

 ## Instructions